Two Key Measurements: Balance of Trade and Balance of Payments

 What effect will this have on Candyland?
 Well, when Candyland’s leader is briefed by her council of international economic advisers, they will inform her that the country currently has an “unfavorable balance of payments.”
 That is, less money is coming into the country than is going out.
 If, on the other hand, the balance of payments were a positive number (inflow exceeded outflow), Candyland could say that it has a “favorable balance of payments.”

 At this point it’s tempting to make judgments about these different types of trade measurements and conclude that trade surpluses and favorable balance of payments are always indicators of a strong economy, but unfortunately it’s not so cut and dried.
 Balance of trade and balance of payments are starting points—much in the way that an individual’s credit rating might be a starting point for seeking a loan.
 How the numbers are interpreted and viewed by the country’s leaders, other countries, and the world depends on many factors, such as where a country is in its economic development, the factors contributing to the balance of trade or payments, the health of the overall global economy, what the country is doing with its imports, and so on.
 As you might guess, assessments of these factors can be intensely political.
-You’ll learn more about these considerations later in this chapter when we discuss how nations attempt to restrict or control trade.
+You’ll learn more about these considerations later in this module when we discuss how nations attempt to restrict or control trade.

 So far we have discussed global trade measured in dollars, euros, or other traditional currency, which is the way that everyone assumes business is conducted today.
 For example, here in the United States, we express the size of the global market, or Global World Product (GWP), as U.S. $107.5 trillion.
 If we lived in Japan, we’d measure GWP using Japanese currency, yen (¥).